Mahmoud-ALHIJJIRI/P12-Epic-Event-ALHIJJIRI-Mahmoud/README.md

 ⸻

-🏗️ Initialize the Database
+5. 🏗️ Initialize the Database

 Run this command to auto-create the tables:

 python main.py

-Alternatively, if using Alembic:
+Alternatively, using Alembic:

 alembic revision --autogenerate -m "Initial migration" alembic upgrade head